edinburgh-napier/SET09102/tutorials/tools/sonarqube/index.md

 where

-E = the number of edges in the control flow graph
+* E = the number of edges in the control flow graph

-N = the number of nodes
+* N = the number of nodes

-P = the number of connected components (typically 1 for a single program)
+* P = the number of connected components (typically 1 for a single program) {: .equation-symbols}

 A higher cyclomatic complexity indicates a more complex program, which can be harder to understand, test, and maintain.
 This metric helps developers identify potentially problematic areas in the code